microsoft/ai-developer/Labs/ai-develeper-combine.md

       ![](./media/image_049.png)

-1. Add the following code to the file:
+1. Add the following code to the file and Save the file:

      ```
       using System;
       using System.ComponentModel;
       using System.Globalization;
       using Microsoft.SemanticKernel;

       namespace BlazorAI.Plugins
       {
          public class TimePlugin
          {
             [KernelFunction("current_time")]
             [Description("Gets the current date and time from the server.
 Use this directly when the user asks what time it is or wants to know the current date.")]
             public string CurrentTime()